15 Great Food Advertisements (And How You Can Create One)

-In the same year, the amount of food ads spending on preserved fruits, vegetables, and specialty foods also reached another billion.
+In the same year, the spending of ads for food like preserved fruits, vegetables, and specialty foods also reached another billion.

 Now, marketers or business owners won’t simply spend their bucks on a hopeless cause.